-Whether you’re shopping online or browsing through your social media feed, it’s more than likely you’ll encounter a PPC ad.
+Whether shopping online or browsing through social media feeds, your business can see more conversions through PPC advertising services.
 PPC is an acronym for pay-per-click, which refers to a popular marketing strategy businesses use to drive traffic to their website.
 Digital marketers refer to this method as pay-per-click because businesses pay for each click every time someone views their ad and clicks on it.

 How Effective Is PPC?